Ed Discussion: Add an AI Chatbot with Bots++

 1. Select the Gear Icon to access your Ed Discussion course's settings.

-2. Under General > Additional Features, select the checkbox next to Bots++.
+2. Under General > Features, select the checkbox next to Bots++.

 Bots++ Settings